 - A ranking of 20 percent nationally for employment in advanced industries that are STEM-intensive occupations; and

 - A 36 percent increase in annual pay, with an average salary of $46,089 in Charleston.
 The area ranks below the national average of $53,611.

 The report compared Charleston to eight other cities, including Seattle, Austin, Raleigh, Richmond, Salt Lake City, Jacksonville, Nashville and Greenville.

-The report evaluated worker training for all industries moving into the area, including high tech companies.
+It also evaluated worker training for all industries moving into the area, including high-tech companies.
 The report stated that there has been some progress:

 - The number of engineers in the area has grown by 62 percent in the last five years, double the increase in growth nationally; and

 - The number of individuals in Charleston with degrees in science and computers has increased by 198 percent during the five-year time period, six times faster than the national average.

 Steve Warner vice president for global competitiveness with Charleston Regional Development Alliance (CRDA) told the Post & Courier he regularly talks to representatives from foreign tech companies interested in locating here.
 “It’s usually a 10 to 20 year story and we’re only five years into it as far shaving any significant investment and resources.”
 The complete report is on the alliance’s website at crda.org/economicscorecard.

 Source: Post & Courier, “Mixed grades for latest economic report card,” by Dave Munday, December 8, 2017